Area: 488,100 sq km

-Saparmurat Niyazov, the president for life, died in 2006, and Turkmenistan held its first presidential election in February 2007.
-Gurbanguly Berdimuhamedow became a new president that serves until today in an election widely regarded as "a democratic sham".
+Saparmurat Niyazov known as “the president for life” died in 2006, and Turkmenistan held its first presidential elections in February 2007.
+Gurbanguly Berdimuhamedow, who is still in power,became a new president in theelections widely regarded as "a democratic sham".
 Like his predecessor, he constructed a cult of personality and even built himself his own gold monument in a form of Bronze Horseman that resembles a monument of Peter the Great in St. Petersburg.

 LGBT+ activity in Turkmenistan is punishable by imprisonment (up to two years).
 Homophobia is widespread, and homosexuals hide their sexual orientation to avoid discrimination in Turkmenistan.
 Criminalization and social prejudice create widespread homophobia, and medical institutions and judicial authorities often regard homosexuality as a disease.
-Despite encouragement to the contrary, Turkmenistan refused in the context of its latest UPR to decriminalize sexual relations between consenting adults of the same sex.
+In the midst of the Universal Periodic Review (UPR) by the United Nations Human Rights Council, Turkmenistan kept to decriminalizing sexual relations between consenting adults of the same sex

 The economy of Turkmenistan is dependent on hydrocarbon/natural gas reserves, which are not fully exploited.
 In recent years, Turkmenistan is moving to expand its exploitation of natural resources and attempts to diversify its gas export routes beyond Russia's pipeline network.
-In 2010, new gas export pipelines with Turkmen gas delivered to China and Iran were built and ended Russian control over Turkmen gas exports.
+In 2010, new gas export pipelines delivering the Turkmen gas to China and Iran were built.
+The new pipelines curbed the Russian control over Turkmen gas exports.